joffreykern/joffreykern.github.io/_posts/2017-06-01-how-to-build-dotnet-core-project-with-vs-code.md

 ### <a name='UnittestingwithVisualCode'></a>Unit testing with Visual Code

-_N.B. : When I was writing this post, there were some difficulties to run unit test in VSCode, but the OmniSharp team works well and since the 25th May, we got a little feature on OmniSharp 1.10 : `MSTest support added`_
+_N.B. : While writing this post, there were some difficulties to run unit test in VSCode, but the OmniSharp team works well and since the 25th May, we got a little feature on OmniSharp 1.10 : `MSTest support added`_

 To run a single test on your .net project, it's very simple on VSCode, go on an UnitTest Class, and click on ``run test`` :